VDA5050/VDA5050/VDA5050_EN.md

 Events that trigger the transmission of the state message are:
 - Receiving an order
-- Receiving an order update
+- Receiving an order updatef
 - Changes in the load status
 - Errors or warnings
 - Driving over a node